ddmitov/perl-executing-browser/README.md

     use it on every platform and device (desktop, tablet, smartphone), where Perl and Qt can be compiled;
 * **4. Flexible network access:**
     **a)** if no network connectivity is wanted or needed, no services are started, no ports are opened, no firewall notifications are triggered, no need for administrative privileges and everything remains in the userspace, but
-    **b)** if network connection is essential, PEB can be configured as a client or both as a client and server for network databases in a variety of combinations and topologies.
+    **b)** if network connection is essential, PEB can be configured as a client or both as a client and server for network services in a variety of combinations and topologies.
-    Webserver functionality is provided by a minimally modified version of Mongoose web server.
+    Local webserver functionality, if needed, is provided by a minimally modified version of Mongoose web server.

 Features
 ----------------------------------------------------------------------------------------